 In Japanese and Chinese culture its cognitive benefits were legendary and were said to give the user ‘nerves of steel’, and the ‘memory of a lion’.

-In recent times it has been celebrated for it’s powerful nootropic and neuro-protective properties, that are seen in only a very few other naturally sourced compounds.
+In recent times it has been celebrated for its powerful nootropic and neuroprotective properties, which are seen in only a very few other naturally sourced compounds.

-Lions Mane differs from other nootropics in that two of it’s active ingredients, hericenomes and erinacines act as and stimulate NGF (nerve growth factor), a neurotrophic protein vital to the maintenance and growth of certain neurons in our brain and myelin, an insulation around nerve fibers.
-NGF is critical to the health of the central nervous system and problems may arise when it’s production slows down.
+Lions Mane differs from other nootropics in that two of its active ingredients, hericenomes and erinacines act as and stimulate NGF (nerve growth factor), a neurotrophic protein vital to the maintenance and growth of certain neurons in our brain and myelin, and insulation around nerve fibres.
+NGF is critical to the health of the central nervous system and problems may arise when its production slows down.

-There is also evidence that indicates consuming Lions Mane mushroom has many therapeutic benefits to the central and peripheral nervous systems.
+There is also evidence that indicates consuming Lions Mane mushrooms has many therapeutic benefits to the central and peripheral nervous systems.

 Benefits of Lions Mane mushroom supplementation include-